Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 “Whereabouts is the main air processor on this thing?”

 *“Belly deck, midships.
 Just forward of the shuttle bay.
-But if you’re still thinking of getting that scent out of the air---”*
+But if you’re still thinking of getting that scent out of the air - ”*

 “I’m not mate, I’m just guessing where Bruuk’s gone to hide.”
 Ian’s rifle led the way as he trotted down some stairs to the lower decks.
 Far from being the perilously steep metal things he was used to, these ones were as sumptuous as a luxury hotel, and plushly carpeted.
 His boots didn’t make a sound as he descended.